nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 **Note:** The `AppEnv` record now wraps the tracer and active span in the `TracingEnv` record we introduced.

 We can go a little further.
-Since we'll probably define a `HasTracing` instance for all levels (`App`, `AppAuthenticated`, etc.) and since our environments are nested, we can use `getTracing` from the level right above ours:
+Since we'll probably define a `HasTracing` instance for all levels (`AppEnv`, `AppAuthenticatedEnv`, etc.), and since our environments are nested, we can use `getTracing` from the instance of the level above:

 ```haskell
 instance HasTracing AppProjectEnv where